It is a growing paradox that there is infinite wealth in the mine of knowledge, but stifled and dropping capacity to get

-To be literate means in part to be able to meaningfully process and contribute to the information flow that we encounter.
-To teach means, in part, to gain knowledge of areas of information and to communicate that information to others.
-For a number of reasons the nature of these interactions have radically changed in the 21st century.
-These thoughts address the astounding yet nearly invisible explosion and transformation of the world of data to quantities that challenge our understanding of numbers.
+These thoughts address an astoundingly powerful yet silent and nearly invisible explosion and transformation of the world of data to quantities that challenge our understanding of numbers.
 Hilbert and Lopez tracked the rate of growth at 23% growth a year in stored information alone through 2007 (2011^); IDC studies pushed the rate of growth to 40% a year through 44 zettabytes of data in 2020 (IDC, 2014^).
 An important but inadequate number of new literates already use digital technology and computers to exploit this endless growth in information, forming society's most economically fruitful and entrepreneurial class while also contributing to the greatest economic inequality in American history (Florida, 2012^) and greatest educational inequalities.
 The literacy needed to be able to meaningfully understand, analyze and contribute to the knowledge flow in the world's data has radically changed at the same time that educational systems have been increasingly stifled.
 Such developments indicate a need to accelerate our awareness and response to growing gaps that are forming major challenges for the knowledge society.
 What characterizations of the emerging knowledge society will help us understand it better?
 What gaps in our knowledge does this change reveal?
 What must we do to thrive and help others thrive in a knowledge society?